cacaogithu/FEMOTTA/replit.md

 - The system should prevent the processing of embedded logos from DOCX files and focus only on relevant product images.

 ## System Architecture
-The application is built with a React.js frontend (Vite) and a Node.js/Express backend.
-It leverages Google Drive for file storage and directly integrates with the Wavespeed Nano Banana API for image processing, eliminating the need for n8n.
+The application is built as a multi-tenant SaaS platform with a React.js frontend (Vite), Node.js/Express backend, and PostgreSQL database (Neon).
+It leverages Google Drive for file storage and directly integrates with the Wavespeed Nano Banana API for image processing.

+### Multi-Tenant Architecture
+- **Brand Isolation**: Each brand (Corsair, future clients) has isolated Google Drive folders, branding assets, and AI configurations
+- **Database Schema**: PostgreSQL with tables for brands, users, jobs, and images
+- **Brand Context**: Middleware system that loads brand configuration per request
+- **Dynamic Theming**: Frontend loads brand-specific logos, colors, and prompts from database

 ### UI/UX Decisions
 - **Dark Gaming Aesthetic**: A sleek, dark theme with CORSAIR branding.